Jalynn-X/DE-zoomcamp-homework/homework1/README.md

 Correct Answer: 2025-11-14

 ### Question 6:
 I wrote PULocationID for two times and the join condition "PULocationID" = dropoff."LocationID" should be "DOLocationID" = dropoff."LocationID".
+And I dont need to use group by but directly order by and limit 1 to get the largest tip.

-	SELECT dropoff_zone, max(tip_amount) AS tip
+	SELECT dropoff_zone, tip_amount AS tip
 	FROM (
 		SELECT taxi_trip_201511.*, pickup."Zone" AS pickup_zone, dropoff."Zone" AS dropoff_zone
 		FROM taxi_trip_201511, taxi_zone pickup, taxi_zone dropoff